ajccosta/pop_setbench/README.md

 # *Alternative Way:* Preparing Host Machine:
 In case you may want to prepare the host machine itself to run the artifact locally follow these instructions.

-First, download the artifact named pop_setbench.zip from ppopp2025 artifact submission link (or at ?????).
+First, download the artifact named pop_setbench.zip from ppopp2025 artifact submission link.

 The artifact requires the following packages/softwares on your Linux machine to compile and run the artifact.